 Here is some useful information. that we hope will help the adoption go smoothly.

-In many cases we can arrange delivery to your door, however cats from Egypt arrive at Heathrow airport and we ask you to collect from there if possible.
+In many cases we can arrange delivery to your door, however cats from Egypt & Greece arrive at Heathrow airport and we ask you to collect from there if possible.

 If that is not possible we can arrange further transport at an extra cost.

-The adoption fee must be paid around a week before travel using out Total Giving checkout if possible.
+The adoption fee must be paid around a week before travel using our Total Giving checkout if possible (link below).
 If you are a UK tax payer please Gift Aid us - the extra donation we are able to claim back is very important in helping our charity to fund the preparation costs needed to bring the cats to UK.

 On the Total Giving page please choose Adoption Fees for the Campaign/Appeal and in Message please put the name of the cat you are adopting.

 Your cat will have undergone a long and stressful journey and should be allowed to settle quietly for a while.
 We recommend leaving the cat in one room with food, water and a litter tray for the first day.